brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 Bookmarking an activity.

 {: .result }
-I was able to bookmark an activity successfully
+I was able to bookmark an activity successfully.

 ## Overall comments

 {: .highlight }
-Menu and submenu items could have clearer descriptions e.g. ‘Clickable user menu’ to get to the profile, ‘Toggle drawer options’, ‘Show Footer’ all did not indicate underlying content
+Menu and submenu items could have clearer descriptions e.g. ‘Clickable user menu’ to get to the profile, ‘Toggle drawer options’, ‘Show Footer’ all did not indicate underlying content.

 {: .highlight }
 Make the placement and functionality of content predictable and consistent – for example Adding and Removing a course from a plan should be similar in the way the functionality is accessed.